-On 1 January 2024, the Group granted 300,000 share appreciation rights (SARs) to employees that entitle them to a cash payment after three years of service.
+On 1 January 2025, the Group granted 300,000 share appreciation rights (SARs) to employees that entitle them to a cash payment after three years of service.
 The SARs expire at the end of a five-year period after grant date.
 The amount of the cash payment is determined based on the increase in the share price of the Company between grant date and the time of exercise.

-The fair value of the SARs at grant date is determined using the Black-Scholes model.
+The fair value of the SARs has been measured using the Black-Scholes model.
 The fair value of the liability, classified as an employee benefit liability, is remeasured at each reporting date and at settlement date.

-B. Measurement of grant date fair values
+B. Measurement of fair values

-The following inputs were used in the measurement of the fair values at grant date of the share-based payment plans.
+The inputs used in the measurement of the fair values at grant date of the share-based payment plans were as follows.